 - Everyone including ALL children (if any) present in the home will be required to come in to meet with the animal of interest.
 Adoptions are based on the best possible fit for the new owner and animal.
 Adoptions are never done on a "first come/first serve basis".
 Your application may be approved or denied for any reason as we are trying to find the best fit possible in choosing lifelong homes.
 All of our animals are spayed/neutered and up to date on their vaccinations.
 Basic Exams and Veterinary Care is provided for all animals in our care.

 - A "Meet and Greet" is required if you have other pets in your home (dogs only).
 All pets in the home must be Spayed/Neutered and up to date on at least their Rabies vaccines in order to be considered to adopt!
-It is HIGHLY recommended that your dog/s also be up to date on the Bordetella ( Kennel Cough) Vaccine in order to help prevent them from contracting kennel cough as it is an airborne virus that is prominent here at the shelter.
+It is HIGHLY recommended that your dog/s also be up to date on the Distemper Vaccination as well as a Bordetella ( Kennel Cough) Vaccination in order to help prevent them from contracting kennel cough as it is an airborne virus that is prominent here at the shelter.
+It is also HIGHLY recommended that any cats in the home be up to date on their FVRCP Vaccination.
 Please consult with your Veterinarian and/or call the shelter if you have questions.

 We do not refund adoption fees or reimburse for expenses.
 Any expenses related to owning a pet are solely the responsibility of the new owner beginning when the animal leaves the shelter.
 This includes, but is not limited to adequate food, shelter, and veterinary care.